Towards a classification of entanglements of Galois representations attached to elliptic curves: Introduction

+\item The set $J'$ contains all the $j$-invariants that correspond to non-cuspidal rational points on modular curves parametrizing elliptic curves such that they have non-surjective image at two primes $p,q\leq 37$, and at least one of the two is a contained in a normalizer of Cartan image, except for those infinite families mentioned above in (2) and (3).
+Further, $J\subsetneq J'$ as, for example, $j=11^3/2^3$ and $-29^3\cdot 41^3/2^{15}$ are in $J'$ but not in $J$. \end{enumerate} \end{corx}

-The proof of Theorem \ref{thmx:main0} is given in Sections \ref{sec-other} and \ref{sec-fakecm}, where we also give examples of $j$-invariants that belong in the set $J$ of the statement.
-The set $J$ corresponds to a collection of non-cuspidal, non-CM (i.e., sporadic) $\mQ$-points on a finite number of higher genus modular curves, and therefore, it is difficult to explicitly determine this set.
-While we make no attempt to do so in this work, it would be interesting to precisely compute $J$, and hence make the statement of Theorem \ref{thmx:main0} more precise.
+The proofs of Theorem \ref{thmx:main0} and Corollary \ref{cor-main0} are given in Section \ref{sec-other}.
+Each of $J$ and $J'$ corresponds to a collection of non-cuspidal, non-CM $\mQ$-points on a finite number of higher genus modular curves, and therefore, it is difficult to explicitly determine it.
+While we make no attempt to do so in this work, it would be interesting to precisely compute $J$ and $J'$, and hence make the statement of the theorems more precise.

 In the remainder of the work, we study infinite families of Weil and Serre entanglements, describe how CM entanglements can be used to further analyze the adelic image of an elliptic curve with CM, and illustrate how group theoretic definitions of entanglements and our categorization of explained entanglements can be extended to principally polarized abelian varieties over $\Q$.